Sales, Customer Success & Account Management job market report cover, Raleigh-Cary, NC, 2026-06

 Mid-Career Candidates

-Next step: Split your search into two stories—new-logo growth and existing-account growth—and tailor metrics, deal size, and outcomes for each.
+Next step: Split your search into two lanes: new-logo revenue and retention-expansion, with separate resumes and quantified examples for each.

 Career Switchers